Go Abroad: Outgoing exchanges

 Students who would like to spend a study abroad semester should check our Studying Abroad Timeline.
 This document shows the steps to follow before going abroad.

-The International Center will regularly send the calls for application by email to all students (each year in April for the summer semester of the following academic year and in December for the winter semester of the following academic year; please see application deadlines above).
+The Centre for Internationalisation and Languages will regularly send the calls for application by email to all students (each year in April for the summer semester of the following academic year and in December for the winter semester of the following academic year; please see application deadlines above).

 Internships abroad within Europe (Erasmus+): For the application it is necessary to submit a written confirmation of the internship issued by the host company (including signature of the responsible person, stamp, start and end date of the internship).
 Please also find more information about the Erasmus+ program.